Sharon-Faith/advert-proj/README.md

 ## Running the apps
-*  Access the R notebook pdf in this repository
+*  Access the R markdown notebook pdf in [this repository](https://github.com/Sharon-Faith/advert-proj)

 ## Installation/ Set Up
 * Use a desktop or laptop, phone or tablet.
-* Access the R notebook pdf in this repository.
+* Access the R markdown notebook pdf in this repository.

 ## Technologies Used